kaushiknath1104/data-analytics-portfolio/01_Call_Centre_Performance_Dashboard/README.md

-CALL CENTRE PERFORMANCE DASHBOARD
+# Call Centre Performance Dashboard

-Project Overview
+## Project Overview

 This project analyses outbound call centre performance using a sanitized dataset containing 235,528 call records from January 2023 to March 2026.

 The objective was to transform raw operational call data into an interactive Excel dashboard that enables quick analysis of call activity, agent performance, customer outcomes and time-based trends.

-Tools Used
+## Tools Used

-Microsoft Excel
+- Microsoft Excel
-Power Query
+- Power Query
-PivotTables
+- PivotTables
-PivotCharts
+- PivotCharts
-Slicers and Timeline
+- Slicers and Timeline

-Data Preparation
+## Data Preparation

 The raw call log was cleaned and transformed using Power Query.

 Key steps included:

 - Data type validation and correction
 - Removal of unnecessary and inconsistent records
 - Handling of missing values
 - Standardization of relevant fields
 - Creation of analysis-ready data for reporting

-Dashboard Analysis
+## Dashboard Analysis

 The dashboard provides insights into: